denten-books/plain-text/2-chapter.md

 curious contradiction at the heart of formalism itself.
 Historically, form has been used to signify both the material shape of the sign and the idealized archetypal "rule book" for its creation.
-The two senses matter because they lead to entirely different strategies of interpretation.
+The two senses matter because they lead to opposing strategies of interpretation.
+One seeks to describe, the other to explain; one to perceive, the other to reveal.

+The distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer science alike.
+"Classical art, in a word, stands for form," R.G.
+Collingwood wrote in 1929, and "romantic art for content" [@collingwood_form_1929, 335].
+In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
+A machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
+Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].

-The outward shape suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
+Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
 In her now classic 1966 essay "Against Interpretation," Sontag posits transparence as the "highest, most liberating value in art and in criticism today."
 "Transparence means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag, 9].
 Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag, 10].
 To make her argument Sontag relies on the distinction between "meaning" or "content" and "form" or the "sensory experience" of the work.
 Interpretation at the level of meaning and content is an intellectual and, for Sontag, a reactionary activity that aims to find "the maximum amount of content" within.
 It is reactionary, because it serves only to multiply the available "levels of analysis."
 In explicating the work of art the critic essentially creates alternatives copies of the original.
 In this way, Dante's *Inferno* could be experienced again and again, with each reading adding to the complexity of the work.
-To "design," in her words, a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to few privileged individuals.
-By contrast, Sontag believes that her times are a period of abundance.
+In her words, to "design" a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to few privileged individuals.
+By contrast, Sontag believes that her times are a period of creative abundance.
 "Think of the sheer multiplication of works of art available to all of us," she writes.
 Contemporary culture is based on "excess" and "material plenitude" which dull the senses.
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

 By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
 It is, for her, "virtually" a type of translation.
 The critic "transforms" and "revamps" the
 text: X turns out to be A, Y turns out to be B, and so on [@sontag, 3].

-In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
-"Classical art, in a word, stands for form," R.G.
-Collingwood wrote in 1929, and "romantic art for content" [@collingwood_form_1929, 335].
-In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
-A machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
-Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
-In each case, the model underlying textual production involves the bifurcation between some notions of outward shape and inward meaning.
-Interpretation, under this model, usually involves moving beyond the apparent form to the implicit ideational content.

-Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is often used in another way, which seems initially to contradict the naturalized bifurcation.
-When we think of Shakespeare's *Hamlet*, for example, whatever is meant by "the form" of the play belongs neither to its material substance (pixel or paper) nor to the ideational content of the work.
-Form lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
-Form, in that sense, does not determine, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.
-Some matters of form matter to us as readers (line breaks), and others do not (font kerning).
-Three things seem to be in play rather than two: matter, form, and content.
-And of these, form sometimes falls into the category of meaningless matter and sometimes into semantic-carrying ideation: form, the indeterminate.
+And by "form" Sontag means something like the apparent, perceptual properties of the
+work: this sentence is long, for example.
+And this one short.
+A critic could say that the sentence length means something, but Sontag wants to stop short of meaning making.
+A discipline of careful perception---of paying attention---rather sharpens the reader's sensibilities.

+The history of interpretation Sontag objects to is one that privileges content over form.
+The very words "explication" and "exegesis" imply the movement from inside to the outside.
+For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives that give rise to the particular form of the expression.
+A Marxist critic may instead look for the concealed operation of this or that ideology.
+Fredrick Jameson, a prominent Marxist critic, writes for example:

+> Thus the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this revelation takes the form of an explanation of why the content was so distorted and is thus inseparable from a description of the mechanisms of the censorship itself [@jameson-marxism-firm, 404].

+Heidegger revealing.
+Heidegger matter form.
+Form as something that structures matter.

+Confusion.

-Let's dwell on the history of form for a few paragraphs.
-I'll give you the standard (if necessarily abridged) version first, and then return to revise and complicate.
-The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which requires an understanding of form both as abstracted formula (technique, template, pattern) and concrete device (apparatus, gadget, appliance).
+understanding of form both as abstracted formula (technique, template, pattern) and concrete device (apparatus, gadget, appliance).
 Like Hayles and McKeown I need to retain a distinction between the what (physical strategies) and the how